Takeaways & Conclusions

 More often than that, though, I struggled to keep my concentration, and I also had a very hard time with the body scan.
 I often felt like a fidgety fourth grader trying to read the US Constitution or something— it just wasn’t happening a lot of the time.
 But that’s just me, apparently, a lot of other people were going reeeeeal deep.

-Between being removed from my shiny little device, and having no distractions whatsoever, the biggest win I believe I have gleaned from this experience is having gained a higher level of understanding about how distraction serves to limit my abilities.
+Between being removed from my shiny little device, and having no distractions whatsoever (including not carrying anything in my pockets), the biggest win I believe I have gleaned from this experience is having gained a higher level of understanding about how distraction serves to limit my abilities.

 Since returning from the course, I have managed to act on a lot of the things that I discovered about myself.
 For example, my girlfriend and I made the conclusive decision to move to Steamboat to remove ourselves from the city hustle.
 We’ve both felt on edge for a long time, and that solution dawned on me in the midst of a morning session.
 I have also scaled back my caffeine consumption and have almost entirely stopped eating meat (the course fare is strictly vegetarian and coffee is only available in Sanka form…guh.)